manuel12/automation-practice/README.md

       - Automated test steps
       - Automated test assertions

-### 7. Create smoke test suite:
+### 7. Create smoke test suite of the most basic functionality:

-The first set of test cases we will create will the smoke test suite.
+The first set of test cases created are the smoke test suite.
 This will test the very basic functionality of the applicaiton like register, login, navigating the site, searching for a product and maybe adding a product to the shopping cart.

-### 8. Create e2e test suite:
+### 8. Create e2e test suite of common end-to-end user flows:

 The end-to-end test suite will have the most complicated tests of entire project, it will basically mimic entire user flows from registering a user to performing several actions and loggin out.
 Some examples of user flows that will be included in e2e test suite: